justinjaywang/holder-initiative/README.md

 bundle exec jekyll serve
 ```

-The site is viewable at `localhost:4000`.
+The local site is viewable at `localhost:4000/holder-initiative/`.